 - It defines a victim of crime

-- The joint measure outlines the rights of crime victims to:
+- The proposed constitutional amendment outlines the rights of crime victims to:

 - Be treated with fairness, respect, dignity and privacy